galbiston/geosparql-fuseki/README.md

 --rdf_file, -rf
 ```

-Comma separated list of [RDF file path#graph name|RDF format] to load into dataset.
+Comma separated list of [RDF file path#graph name&RDF format] to load into dataset.
 Graph name is optional and will use default graph.
 RDF format is optional (default: ttl) or select from one of the following: json-ld, json-rdf, nt, nq, thrift, trig, trix, ttl, ttl-pretty, xml, xml-plain, xml-pretty.
-e.g. `test.rdf#test|xml,test2.rdf` will load _test.rdf_ file into _test_ graph as _RDF/XML_ and _test2.rdf_ into _default_ graph as _TTL_.
+e.g. `test.rdf#test&xml,test2.rdf` will load _test.rdf_ file into _test_ graph as _RDF/XML_ and _test2.rdf_ into _default_ graph as _TTL_.

 ### 9) Load Tabular file into dataset
 ```